ynput/ayon-documentation/website/docs/dev_requirements.md

 ### Python Dependecies

-Ayon uses [Poetry](https://python-poetry.org/) to handle the dependencies, and you can see the full list of dependencies in the [`pyproject.yoml`](https://github.com/ynput/OpenPype/blob/develop/pyproject.toml), here is a list of these with their corresponging licenses:
+AYON uses [Poetry](https://python-poetry.org/) to handle the dependencies, and you can see the full list of dependencies in the [`pyproject.yoml`](https://github.com/ynput/OpenPype/blob/develop/pyproject.toml), here is a list of these with their corresponging licenses:

 ┏━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃ Compatible ┃ Package                  ┃ License(s)                                                           ┃